Read, But Be Careful: Sources of Inaccurate Information

 Dr. Joseph Mercola

-The most popular health site on the internet is the one owned by Dr. Joseph Mercola.
-I used to read his site regularly, but after having discourse with Dr. Mercola about whether HIV causes AIDS - he thinks it does not - and watching his site degenerate into a hype-ridden commercial enterprise, I almost never view it now.
-Dr. Mercola posted a detailed article by someone who was in the school of thought that HIV does not cause AIDS that to me could cause incredible harm to people with HIV who believe it and do not seek treatment.
-When I questioned the author and Dr. Mercola on this issue, the author dismissed most of my questions and told me that the article was "peer-reviewed" and that Dr. Mercola was one of the peer-reviewers.
+As to the HIV issue, Dr. Mercola posted a detailed article by someone who was in the school of thought that HIV does not cause AIDS that, to me, could cause incredible harm to people with HIV who believe it and do not seek treatment.
+When I questioned the author and Dr. Mercola on this issue, the author dismissed most of my questions without really answering me and told me that the article was "peer-reviewed" and that Dr. Mercola was one of the peer-reviewers, as if that made it credible.

-I asked how many HIV patients Dr. Mercola, as a "peer-reviewer" had treated and received no reply.
-I wonder whether the answer is "none."
-Promoting the notion that HIV does not cause AIDS and not answering my question makes Dr. Mercola considerably less credible to me.
-I'm sure his intentions have been good, but they are biased.
-He continues to have insight into a few useful topics from time to time -- he promoted taking higher doses of vitamin D before it became popular and he promoted taking fish oil supplements.
-However, the majority of what he puts on his site the last few years is either useless to me or hype or in some cases it is inaccurate.
-Recently, it has degenerated to the point where some articles are just sales pitches for deceptively marketed products.
-Therefore, I can't rely on him to be a consistent source of accurate information, especially related to things he sells.
+He continues to have insight into a some useful topics from time to time -- he promoted taking higher doses of vitamin D before it became popular and he promoted taking fish oil supplements.
+However, the majority of what he puts on his site the last few years is either useless to me or hype - or in some cases it is inaccurate.

 Prescription for Nutritional Healing by James F. Balch, MD, and Phyllis A. Balch, CNC.